DangNguyen87/Heart_Rate_Temperature_Monitoring/README.md

 2. Connection between temperature sensor circuit and ADS1115 module

 Refer to this [tutorial](https://www.circuitbasics.com/arduino-thermistor-temperature-sensor-tutorial/) to create circuit for temperature sensor.
-Connect output of temperature sensor circuit (the connection between thermistor and 10K register) to channel 0 (pin A0) and channel 1 (pin A1) of ADS1115 module.
+Connect the output of temperature sensor circuit (the connection between thermistor and 10K register) to channel 0 (pin A0) and channel 1 (pin A1) of ADS1115 module.

 # Run application
 1. Enable I2C communication on Raspberry Pi